 The process of designing the prototype for an Interactive Knowledgebase (IK) was developed through a set of conversations with a small group of authors.
 These were mainly based in the UK as we hoped to have direct conversations wth ans many authors as possible.
 The authors we approached had self-reported and published their work as being within the participatory paradigm.
 Exploring their work with them, discussing the nature of participation and impact, would be the central plank for shaping the prototype for the IK.
 The project was undertaken in four phases.
 The first phase was to establish the approach we might take to engaging with authors through sharing our own approaches and understandings amongst ourselves.
 Phase two involved direct discussions with 6 authors to reveal more detail about where in the research process, and in what ways, they considered their research to be participatory, what the impact had been of the participatory process and where this had occurred.
 These discussions would provide data and frame the focus of our conversations more purposefully for phase three.
 Phase three involved conversations with a further set of 6 authors to evaluate, critique and develop the nascent framework for identifying the participatory profile and impact of projects as described by authors.
 Given the limited funding for the project it was only feasible to work with 12 authors/papers in total.
 Phase four was the designing of a prototype IK that could form the first step in beginning the process of creatively co-producing a fully interactive IK.

 Insert Figure One Here

+Figure One: Design of the APRIL project

 Phase one: the APRIL team began by mining our own understandings of participatory approaches to research and impact as the basis for shaping our proposed conversations with authors.
 The rather unusual terms for the funding of the APRIL project meant that members of the team were established from a national database, constructed by the NCCPE, of those interested in impact but who had not all worked together before.
 The team had not, therefore, been founded on a set of shared perspectives and understandings and so had varying types of experience and expertise which included participatory researchers, public engagement specialists, impact analysts and experts in IT/information particularly in open sources platforms.
 Discussions of what we understood by participatory illuminated the very nature of how the term participatory is understood in a range of ways by researchers in general.
 These critical conversations within the newly developed team provided the basis for shaping the conversations we were about to have with authors about dimensions for participatory engagement.